darshan-k-s/pesticide-sprayer-arm/README.md

 This state-machine structure makes it clear how perception, planning, and actuation are coordinated and provides a natural basis for future extensions (e.g. priority ordering of leaves, more advanced health classification, or replacement with a formal behaviour tree).

 # Technical Components
 ## Computer Vision
 1. RGB-D Camera
-   - the RGB frame provides pixel-level colour information needed to classify the leaves.
+  * The RGB frame provides pixel-level colour information needed to classify the leaves.
-   - the depth frame provides distance values for each pixel, allowing the system to compute real-world 3D coordinates of each leaf.
+  * The depth frame provides distance values for each pixel, allowing the system to compute real-world 3D coordinates of each leaf.
 2. Leaf Detection
-   The RGB image is processed to detect leaves lying flat on the table.
+  * The RGB image is processed to detect leaves lying flat on the table.
 The pipeline currently identifies damaged leaves using a yellow cross marker placed on them.
 3. Pixel Coordinate Extraction
+  * For each detected leaf, the centroid and bounding box coordinates are extracted from the RGB image.
+  * These pixel coordinates represent the reference point for depth lookup.
 4. Depth Extraction and 3D Reconstruction
+  * The corresponding depth value at the leaf’s pixel location is sampled from the depth frame.
+  * Combined with camera intrinsics, these values are used to compute the leaf’s 3D position in the camera coordinate frame.
+  * This process converts 2D detections into metric-space (x, y, z) coordinates.
 5. Transformation to Robot Coordinate Frame

-- The RBG-D camera mounted on the stand, at an angle provides real time locations of the leaves and the obstacle boxes.
-- Code converts 2D bounding boxes into 3D positions using depth information from the RGB-D camera.
-- Provides continuous feedback to the robot controller for adaptive pick-and-spray actions.
+  * The system applies the precomputed hand–eye calibration transform to map 3D leaf positions from the camera frame into the robot’s base frame.
+  * These transformed coordinates are then forwarded to the motion planner, for vacuuming or spraying.

+**Role of Vision Pipeline**
 The vision pipeline allows for automatic leaf detetction, removing the need for manual inspection.
 It classifies leaf health directly from visual cues.
 It computes 3D leaf positions using depth data and ensures that the robot's behaviour is directly driven by visual data.
 It enables the system to adapt to different lead locations each run, supporting closed-loop operation during detection.

 ## Custom End-Effector